 The plaintiffs in the three cases, however, argue the definition means more than biological gender and should encompass sexual orientation and gender identity, thus providing legal protections for people who are gay or transgendered.
 The defendant employers—two for-profit businesses and one county government—contend the respective dismissals in their cases were not solely based on sexual orientation or gender identity, if at all.
 And even if they were, the defendants add, Title VII does not prohibit decisions based on such criteria because Congress never contemplated such a broad meaning of sex when the law was passed 55 years ago.

 The three cases—Bostock v.
 Clayton County, Georgia; Altitude Express v.
-Zarda; and Harris Funeral Homes v. the Equal Employment Opportunity Commission—were consolidated into one by the Supreme Court since they address similar matters.
+Zarda; and Harris Funeral Homes v. the Equal Employment Opportunity Commission—were consolidated into one case (Bostock) by the Supreme Court since they address similar matters.
 Although no church or religious organization is involved with this particular litigation, religious-related concerns still arose during oral arguments, leaving observers to wonder what potential impact could come to churches if a Court majority sides with the plaintiffs.

 “If the Supreme Court rules that sexual orientation/gender identity discrimination is illegal, then churches would face the prospect of lawsuits by gay or transgender individuals who are denied employment in nonministerial roles,” said Thomas Berg, a professor with the University of St. Thomas School of Law in Minnesota, through an email interview.
 “But it’s highly uncertain whether the Court will declare sexual orientation/gender identity discrimination illegal.”